wooorm/property-information/readme.md

 #### Parameters

 *   `schema` ([`Schema`][schema])
-    — Either `html` or `svg`
+    — either the `html` or `svg` export
 *   `name` (`string`)
-    — An attribute-like or property-like name that is passed through [`normalize`][normalize] to find the correct info
+    — an attribute-like or property-like name that is passed through [`normalize`][normalize] to find the correct info

 #### Returns